CS 342 - Neural networks - Fall 2019

 Class overview

-Each weak, we start with a quiz on the course material Monday, and then work through the results of the quiz and any questions in class.
-Wednesday and Friday, we work on a medium sized coding project related to the course material.
-The TAs and I will do the coding, but you’ll tell us what do code up.
+Each week, we start with a quiz on the course material Tuesday, and then work through the results of the quiz and any questions in class.
+In the second half of class, we start on a medium sized coding project related to the course material.
 We’ll split the class into even groups, and each group will solve the problem individually.
 We’ll train any larger networks over night following the class, and then compare solutions.

 Schedule